 The Indian contingent had its share of tragedies trying to stem the war in Somalia.
 On 22 Aug two dozen Mahar soldiers were ambushed.
 Seven including a JCO lost their lives.
 On 28 Aug 94three medical officers of the Field Ambulance unit were killed.

-Western countries used force to achieve secure environment but failed.
-The Indian contingent used humanitarian approach.
+The Indian contingent used a humanitarian approach.
 They took various projects like vocational training, Vet training, food for work, adopting an orphanage, organising cultural functions, and shorts events with local teams.
-This had an effect on un-employed population and they channelled their energies from banditry to useful work.
+This had an effect on unemployed population and they channelled their energies from banditry to useful work.